Cyber Security Analyst – How much do cyber security analysts make in the United States

 - Strong background in incident response, incident handling and security operations

-- Understanding of incident handling techniques within the Cloud – Google Cloud, Azure or AWS
+- AN understanding of incident handling techniques within Cloud technologies – Google Cloud, Azure or AWS

-How Long Does It Take to Become A Cyber Security Analyst?
+How Long Does It Take to Become a Security Analyst?

 - Systems Administrator